Sandra Casey Cason

 As a fourth-generation Texan, she was born Sandra Cason in Austin, Texas.
 She was raised in Victoria, Texas, in a "multigenerational matriarchal family" by her mother, Eula Weisiger Cason ("the only divorced woman in town"), her mother's sister, and her grandmother.
 She believed it cultivated an affinity for those on the margins from the outset.

-In 1957 Cason enrolled as a junior at The University of Texas.
+In 1957, Cason enrolled as a junior at the University of Texas.
 She moved out of campus dorms into the Social Gospel and racially integrated Christian Faith and Life Community.
-An officer of the Young Women's Christian Association and member of the Social Action Committee of the university's Religious Council was soon engaged in civil-rights education and protest.
+An officer of the Young Women's Christian Association and member of the Social Action Committee of the university's Religious Council, she soon became engaged in civil rights education and protest.
 Continuing from 1959 as a UT English and philosophy graduate student, she participated in a successful sit-in campaign to desegregate Austin-area restaurants and theaters.

 Her heart was with the SNCC, where, consistent with the focus on action, the greater value was placed on building relationships and where women, Black women, spoke out.
 In 1963, Casey Hayden moved to Mississippi, where, along with Doris Derby, she began a literacy project at Tougaloo College in an all-black community outside Jackson.
 The comparative safety of the college was a consideration: out in the field, the increased visibility she brought as a white woman was a risk to herself and her comrades.
 But it was also important to Hayden that the "request was specifically made" because of her background in English education: As a Southerner, I considered the Southern Freedom Movement Against Segregation mine as much anyone else's.
 I was working for my right to be with who I chose to be with as I chose to be with them.
 It was my freedom.
 However, when I worked full-time in the black community, I considered myself a guest of that community, which required decency and good manners, as every Southerner knows.
 I considered myself a support person; my appropriate role was to provide support from behind the lines, not to be a leader in any public way.